How RunWell Actually Builds AI Automations

 We build agent-native AI systems inside Anthropic's developer environment using Claude Code and Claude Cowork.
 We do not wrap ChatGPT.
 We do not move data between SaaS apps with a no-code flowchart and call it AI.
 We build agents that read documents, reason across tools, follow multi-step workflows, and hand off completed work — the same way a trained junior associate would.

 We never take standing access to your systems.
 We never share credentials.
-Every automation we build reports its own health back to a Runwell dashboard, which is what we monitor — not your accounts.
+Every automation we build reports its own health back to a RunWell dashboard, which is what we monitor — not your accounts.

 If any of those claims need unpacking, read on.